sr39/gizmo-debug/scripts/gizmo_documentation.md

 The SPH methods supported come in two flavors:

-(a) Enabled by SPHEQ\_DENSITY\_INDEPENDENT\_SPH: This enables the "pressure SPH" or "density-independent SPH" from Hopkins 2013 ([see paper here](http://arxiv.org/abs/1206.5006)) or Saitoh and Makino 2013.
+(a) Enabled by HYDRO\_PRESSURE\_SPH: This enables the "pressure SPH" or "density-independent SPH" from Hopkins 2013 ([see paper here](http://arxiv.org/abs/1206.5006)) or Saitoh and Makino 2013.
 This computes both the density and pressure (all volumetric quantities) from direct kernel-smoothing, and self-consistently propagates these into the equation of motion.
 This solves the "surface tension" problem well-known in "traditional" SPH (in which the two sides of a contact discontinuity see different pressures, leading to a surface-tension-like repulsive term across the discontinuity).
 The tradeoff for this is greater noise and diffusion at pressure discontinuities (shocks), as well as less accurate energy conservation in radiative cooling steps.

-(b) Enabled by SPHEQ\_TRADITIONAL\_SPH: This is the "traditional" or "density" form of SPH, in which only the density is kernel-averaged, and the pressure is computed from this plus the particle-carried entropy or internal energy.
+(b) Enabled by HYDRO\_DENSITY\_SPH: This is the "traditional" or "density" form of SPH, in which only the density is kernel-averaged, and the pressure is computed from this plus the particle-carried entropy or internal energy.

 Note that --any-- SPH method, no matter how accurate the artificial dissipation terms is, or which form of the equation of motion is used, is not second-order consistent.
 This is the origin of the well-known fact that SPH only converges (formally speaking) in the limit where the number of neighbors inside the kernel goes to infinity at the same time that the total number of neighbors also goes to infinity.
 See the methods paper for more discussion of this point.
 As a result, for almost any problem you can think of, SPH at fixed resolution is substantially less accurate, and converges less rapidly, compared to other methods in GIZMO.
 It is, however, exceptionally stable (numerically speaking): in conditions which would crash any other hydro solver, SPH will keep running (this is not necessarily an advantage, however: if it would crash the other solvers, SPH may well give you the --wrong-- answer.
 It will just give you an answer.)